The Doctrine of the Mean 中庸

 They can be seen.

-Hence the Superior Man, finding no perversity within himself, has no evil in his intentions.
-Those things that the Superior Man is unable to attain to are exactly the things that others cannot perceive.
+Hence the Noble Man, finding no perversity within himself, has no evil in his intentions.
+Those things that the Noble Man is unable to attain to are exactly the things that others cannot perceive.

 The Book of Odes says: